 How many of us have reached a point where we’re finally tired of working for ‘the man’?
 Another cog in the wheel, 9 to 5 jobs that don’t pay for overtime, and the stress of wondering if the bad economy will eventually hand you a pink slip.
 In the end, it’s tiring, and the one thing we all crave is being what the gurus call ‘financially independent.’
 Now, there are many ways to go about doing that, and we can hold your hand and walk you through them all.
 But one of the best, if a little unorthodox, is building a home and reaping the rewards.
 And here are a few tips on how to do just that!

 Create a budget

-This is probably the most important step to building your dream home and in turn reaching financial independence.
+This is probably the most important step to building your dream home and, in turn, reaching financial independence.
 This step is crucial because you need to know exactly how much money you can spend on building the home without being at risk of falling into debt.
 So, create a budget, and commit to it no matter what.
-This will give you the chance to narrow down your options when it comes to materials, furniture, and everything else concerning the house.
+This will give you the chance to narrow down your options regarding materials, furniture, and everything else concerning the house.

 Consider environment-friendly solutions

 While you could follow those tips to reach financial independence in your dream home, you could also add a business angle to the deal.
-After you’ve completed constructing the house, you could rent it for a while until you cover the costs of construction, and then you get to live in it, debt-free and probably with a little extra cash too!
+After you’ve completed constructing the house, you could rent it for a while until you cover the construction costs, and then you get to live in it, debt-free and probably with a little extra cash too!

 Reaching financial independence might seem like an elusive dream to many, but it’s actually pretty doable if you build your dream home following these tips.
-Then, you can enjoy that house for the rest of your life without having to worry about money.
+You can then enjoy that house for the rest of your life without having to worry about money.